History of Sega: Corporate layoffs and studio closures and sales

-In January 2024, Jurgen Post rejoined Sega Europe to become COO of its western studios and also serve as managing director.
+Jurgen Post rejoined Sega Europe in January 2024 to become COO of its western studios and also serve as managing director.
 That month, Shuji Utsumi became the president, COO and CEO of Sega of America and Europe.
 Utsumi had previously helped found Sony Computer Entertainment, where he helped launch the original PlayStation, before moving to Sega and assisting with the North American Dreamcast launch.
 After a period with Disney Interactive, he co-founded Q Entertainment before returning to Sega in 2020.
-On January 9, Sega Sammy Holdings announced that Sega's amusement machine business would be demerged and transferred to Sega Toys, which will be renamed Sega Fave Corporation.
-The changes will take effect by April.
+On January 9, Sega Sammy Holdings announced that Sega's amusement machine business would be demerged and transferred to Sega Toys, to be renamed Sega Fave Corporation.
+The changes would take effect by April.
 On February 29, Sega appointed Justin Scarpone as an executive vice president of a group to expand Sega's presence in film and television.

-In January 2024, Sega announced that it would lay off 61 workers at its Irvine, California location.
+Sega announced that it would lay off 61 workers at its Irvine, California location in January 2024.
 AEGIS had been negotiating with Sega of America since November to reduce the total redundancies.
 On March 27, 2024, AEGIS announced that its workers had ratified a contract with Sega of America, focusing on key issues.
 The following day, Sega laid off 240 workers from its British and European operations, including Sega Europe, Creative Assembly, and Hardlight, and sold Relic Entertainment to an external investor.
 On November 8, Sega sold Amplitude Studios to its staff via a management buyout.
 Sonic X Shadow Generations, Like a Dragon: Infinite Wealth and Persona 3 Reload reached a million sales within a week, a record for each of the respective franchises.
 The Sonic the Hedgehog movie franchise made over 1 billion dollars.

-In December 2024, musician Johnny Gioeli sued Sega, seeking $1 million in damages and restitution for unauthorized usage of "Live and Learn," the theme song of Sonic Adventure 2.
-Gioeli claims that while Sega owns the lyrics, he owns the composition and master recording, and he should have been paid for the song's usage in later games.
-As of 2024, the song had appeared in more than two dozen subsequent games and the Japanese version of the anime Sonic X. Gioeli said he hoped to settle the lawsuit amicably and maintain his "long standing beautiful relationship with Sega."
-The lawsuit was unrelated to the song's inclusion in the movie Sonic the Hedgehog 3, which released in theaters the same week.
-Gioeli signed a contract with Paramount Pictures to facilitate the song's inclusion.